 The seat adjustment mechanism provided by Sprinter allows the seat to be moved forward or backward and swivel left or right.
-A release bar under the front of the seat is used to move the seat forward and backward.
+There is a button on the door handle which is used to move the seat forward and backward.
 Pressing down on a handle centered under the front of the seats allows the seat to swivel.
 Return seat to full upright position before using swivel adjustment.
 The heated seats are activated by dash-mounted switches.